-ITOCHU engages in real estate primarily through its subsidiaries.
-Advance Residence Investment Corporation, a listed residential real estate investment trust (REIT) that is a subsidiary to ITOCHU, identifies sustainability as a top priority and is well regarded for its performance.
-For example, it participates in GRESB, a sustainability rating framework for real estate investors, and has 10 real estate assets with DBJ Green Building certifications and 13 real estate assets with CASBEE real estate valuation certifications which accounts to 28.6% in surface area, and 8.3% in number of units among its entire portfolio.
-At

-Advance Logistics Investment Corporation, a listed REIT focused on logistics assets, we own 9 assets with DBJ Green Building certifications, which accounts to 84.9% in surface area, and 69.2% in number of units among its entire portfolio.
-At Advance Private Investment Corporation, an unlisted open-ended REIT, we own 1 real estate asset with CASBEE real estate valuation certification, which accounts to 33.5% in surface area, and 25% in number of units among its entire portfolio.
+Our Group's real estate investment trust (REIT) participates in the GRESB, a sustainability assessment framework for real estate investors.
+We are actively acquiring green building certification for our real estate portfolio from the perspective of reducing their environmental impacts.
+Advance Residence Investment Corporation, a listed residential real estate REIT has 26 real estate assets with CASBEE real estate valuation certifications and 2 real assets with Building-Housing Energy-efficiency Labeling System (BELS) certification which accounts to 32.2% in surface area, and 9.5% in number of units among its entire portfolio.
+At Advance Logistics Investment Corporation, a listed REIT focused on logistics assets, we own 8 assets with DBJ Green Building certifications, 2 assets with BELS certification and 9 real assets with BELS certification, which accounts to 95.0% in surface area, and 84.6% in number of units among its entire portfolio.
+At Advance Private Investment Corporation, an unlisted open-ended REIT, we own 1 real estate asset with CASBEE real estate valuation certification, which accounts to 11.4% in surface area, and 10.0% in number of units among its entire portfolios.

-9. Collaboration with Outside Initiatives
+10. Collaboration with Outside Initiatives